wevez/Zemplify/README.md

 ## How to use
 ### Java(ASM) side
 - Make a function which returns a list of classes to modify.
-In the following code, I'm going to modify the class which name is net.minecraft.client.Minecraft.
+In the following code, I'm going to modify the class which name is net.minecraft.client.gui.GuiScreen.
 ```Java
 public static String[] getDefineClasses(String windowName) {
     return new String[] {